z0r0z/v4-router/README.md

 - Multi-hop
 - Hook calls

-It is optimized most efficiently for single and double-hop swaps between pools.

 Regardless of swap pool routes, all swaps can be made with hook data included.

 ## Optimizations

-The code is mostly high-level for readability but uses audited Solady snippets in low-level assembly code to unburden routine operations, such as token handling.
-Further, based on the length of a path, each swap step is especially optimized as its own internal function.
+The code is mostly high-level for readability but uses audited [*Solady* snippets](https://github.com/Vectorized/solady/blob/main/src/utils/SafeTransferLib.sol) in low-level assembly code to reduce costs for routine operations, such as token handling.
+Further, based on the length of a path, each swap step is particularly optimized and contained as its own internal function (see, `_swapSingle()`, `_swapFirst()`, `_swapMid()`, and `_swapLast()`).
+Additional efficiency decisions also include reusing memory space for multi-hop swaps (overwriting `fromCurrency` and `amountSpecified` at each step with outputs) and practical use of unchecked blocks and custom errors.

-## Integrating Swap Router
+## Using Swap Router

 Swap Router and its interface is designed to closely resemble the `swap()` method of the V4 [Pool Manager](https://github.com/Uniswap/v4-core/blob/main/src/PoolManager.sol).
 Thus it only has two public functions, `swap()` and `unlockCallback()` to clearly place its role as a peripheral contract to the Pool Manager to receive a swap callback, and nothing more.